legacynetwork/specs-prototyping/README.md

 ## Current Limitations and Some Observations

--It is currently difficult to add/remove beneficiaries once everything has been set.
-A new contract must be generated.
+- It is currently difficult to add/remove beneficiaries once everything has been set.
+A new contract must be generated and new secrets must be sent to the new set of beneficiaries.
--Since all beneficiaries are provided by the user at once, the code should be optimized to minimise transactions.
+- Since all beneficiaries are provided by the user at once, the code should be optimized to minimise transactions.